Goal 7: Affordable and Clean Energy

 Developing New Forms of Clean Energy and Carbon Sequestration Technologies

 The West Central Research and Outreach Center (WCROC) project team has a novel approach to address energy consumed in nitrogen fertilizer production.
-They have a unique pilot plant which uses wind energy to produce nitrogen fertilizer (anhydrous ammonia) and are evaluating the proper sizing and configuration needed to move the technology toward commercialization (read the latest 2023 update).
+They have a unique pilot plant which uses wind energy to produce nitrogen fertilizer (anhydrous ammonia) and are evaluating the proper sizing and configuration needed to move the technology toward commercialization.
 A green nitrogen fertilizer source is a key element to improve the carbon footprint within production agriculture.

 Learn More